Scaling the effect of the dipolar interactions on the ZFC/FC curves of random nanoparticle assemblies: Scaling the governing energies of the system

 The energy per particle $E^{(i)}$ for a non-interacting system is given by the anisotropy ($E_{A}$) and Zeeman ($E_{Z}$) energies as

-Both energies determine the magnetic evolution of the system, being more important their relative weight than their absolute values.
-This is easily emphasized if rewriting Eq.~(\ref{Ei_non-interact}) as
+Both energy terms determine the magnetic evolution of the system.
+However, although the intrinsic thermal stability (characterised by the zero-field blocking temperature $T_B=KV/25k_B$), the field dependence is determined by the ratio of the anisotropy and Zeeman terms.
+This is easily emphasized on rewriting Eq.~(\ref{Ei_non-interact}) as

 where $\varphi_{i}$ and $\theta_{i}$ are the angles that $\vec{\mu}_{i}$ forms with respect to $\vec{H}$ and $\vec{K}$, respectively.
-Likewise, the \textit{anisotropy field} is defined as $H_{A}=2K/M_{S}$, which accounts for the relative importance between Zeeman and anisotropy energies.
-This is highlighted in the field dependence of $T_{B}\propto{(1-H/H_{A})^{3/2}}$ \cite{victora_prl1989}.
-This expression illustrates that the influence of $H$ on the particle system does not depend on the absolute $H$-value but rather on the ratio $H/H_{A}$.
+Likewise, the \textit{anisotropy field} is defined as $H_{A}=2K/M_{S}$, which accounts for the relative importance of the Zeeman and anisotropy energies.
+This is highlighted in that, for a system with randomly oriented easy axes, the field dependence of $T_{B}\propto{(1-H/H_{A})^{3/2}}$ \cite{victora_prl1989}.
+This expression illustrates that the influence of $H$ on the evolution of the magnetisation of a nanoparticle system does not depend on the absolute $H$-value but rather on the ratio $H/H_{A}$.
 Thus, particles with different values of $K$ and $M_{S}$ may still follow a similar $T_{B}(H)$ shape depending on their characteristic $H_{A}$ value, i.e. $T_{B}\equiv{T_{B}(H/H_{A})}$.